 This means that the customer must formulate his will to revoke.
 Anyone who still has this wording in their legal texts should therefore act quickly.
 By the way: Despite legally correct cancellation instructions, it can happen that a customer returns the goods without comment.
 This can lead to uncertainty for the trader.

 Reason 2: Advertising with insured shipping

-Just as often, the advertising with insured shipping is warned off.
+Just as often, advertising with insured shipping is warned off.
 This phrase falls under "advertising as a matter of course".
-At least if the trader directs his business to consumers.
-Because: According to § 475 paragraph 2 of the German Civil Code (BGB), the trader bears the transport risk in the case of a shipment sale.
-This means that the trader is liable if the goods are lost or damaged on the way to the customer.
+At least when the trader is directing his business to consumers.
+Because: According to § 475 paragraph 2 of the German Civil Code (BGB), the entrepreneur bears the transport risk in the case of mail-order sales.
+This means that the merchant is liable if the goods are lost or damaged on the way to the customer.

 Whether the shipment is insured or not is irrelevant for the customer.
 However, by stating "insured shipping", the merchant suggests the opposite.
 Namely, that the customer is particularly protected with him compared to other dealers who do not make this statement.